chef-boneyard/chef-rfc/rfc0002-winrm-listener.md

 * `--cert-validity`: Default is 24 months.
 * `--cert-passphrase`: Default is winrmcertgen

-The *winrm-certgen* command can be viewed as an analogue of the *ssh-keygen* command used to create ssh keys.
+The *winrm certgen* command can be viewed as an analogue of the *ssh-keygen* command used to create ssh keys.

 ### Certificate installation command

-    knife certificate winrm-certinstall CERT-PATH
+    knife winrm certinstall CERT-PATH

 This command should be run on the Windows server.
 The command will add the certificate specified in the CERT-PATH to its certificate store.
 The CERT-PATH should point to a valid PKCS12 certificate.